 According to what is eventually revealed, Pino was originally built by Ziggy the Demon King, but somehow ended up on Norma.
 She was trapped there when its time was eaten, leaving her fifty years in the past.
 She then ended up in the hands of Sibir, who forced to serve him.
 When she refused, he cruelly tore off one of her legs and then wiped her memory to make him her new master.
 He then proceeded to use her powers to make his gang into the strongest force on Norma, until an infuriated Shiki, Rebecca, Happy, and Weisz beat him.

 After that, Pino accompanied them as they escaped to the present, where she learned that she was built by the Demon King.
-She then declared Shiki to be her new master upon him be dubbed the new Demon King, traveling in order to learn more about her origins.
+She then declared Shiki to be her new master upon him be dubbed the new Demon King, traveling in order to learn more about her origins on the Edens Zero.

 Pino is unique amongst the machines introduced so far, as she has the ability to create an EMP field that can temporarily shut down all machines.
 Outside of battle, she is very laid back and friendly, especially towards Weisz and Shiki for having save her.